 Cost of drug-related crime

 Examples of users needing £15,000 to £30,000 a year to fund drug habits have often been given.
 To make such amounts of money from stolen goods police often suggest multiplying by three – on the basis that stolen goods will fetch about one third of their normal value.
-There are estimates of around 320,000 heroin and / or crack users in England, with around 170,000 of them in treatment in any one year.
+There are estimates of around 306,000 heroin and / or crack users in England, with around 200,000 of them in treatment in any one year.
 That is a lot of theft, burglary, fraud or shoplifting if all are stealing to pay for things.
-This has led some people to suggest that well over half of all acquisitive crime is drug-related and that the market value of goods stolen involved could be between £2-2.5 billion each year.
+This has led some people to suggest that up to half of all acquisitive crime is drug-related and that the market value of goods stolen involved could be between £2-2.5 billion each year.

 This can all seem very frightening and has often been sensationalised in the media.
 The picture given may be exaggerated for a number of reasons: